 The Amcrest ProHD IP2M-841 is one of the best-selling wireless security cameras at the moment.
 The considerable array of feature such as 1080p FullHD resolution, pan-tilt feature, SD card slot, two-way audio, alarm connections, support for FTP, and configurable event modes in a high quality package represents real value for money.

 Note that the only feature this camera is missing in my opinion is PoE.
-But Amcrest has thought about this already – there is a PoE model, the Amcrest ProHD IP2M-841EB.
+But Amcrest has thought about this already – there is a PoE model, check out the Amcrest ProHD IP2M-841EB on Amazon.
 The E at the end of the model number indicates that the camera has the PoE feature, the B is just the colour.
 However it then loses the WiFi ability.
 Amcrest doesn’t currently make IP cameras with both WiFi and PoE, which is a shame.

 - Great image quality during daytime and night